Discontinuity-srl/react-native-keyboard-aware-form-container/README.md

 Copyright (c) 2017 Discontinuity s.r.l.
 Available under the MIT license.

-This component is build up the [react-native-scroll-view-keyboard-manager](https://github.com/Discontinuity-srl/react-native-scroll-view-keyboard-manager)
+This component is built on the [react-native-scroll-view-keyboard-manager](https://github.com/Discontinuity-srl/react-native-scroll-view-keyboard-manager)